markfarrell/relation-extraction/README.md

 ##### 2.3.2.2 Monovalent Predicate Expressions

 A monovalent predicate takes one argument.
+Patterns can be built in Scala to find monovalent predicates and their arguments in constituent trees.
 Let's look at a couple of examples of sentences containing monovalent predicates:

 A sentence with one simple declarative clause: